Grady Higginbotham

-Grailey Hewett "Grady" Higginbotham (December 31, 1892 – February 10, 1989) was an American football and baseball player, coach of football, basketball, and baseball, and college athletics administrator.
-Commonly known as Grady, he was also nicknamed "Big Hig".
+Grailey Hewett "Grady" Higginbotham (December 31, 1892 – February 10, 1989) was an American football and baseball player at Texas A&M University, as well as a coach of football, basketball, and baseball, and college athletics administrator at Texas Tech University.
+He was nicknamed "Big Hig".

-Biography
+Early life

+Higginbotham was born on 31 December 1892 in Jameson, Texas (became a ghost town in the 1910s).
+He was the older brother of Roswell G. Higginbotham, who would also go on to play at Texas A&M and became a college baseball coach.

+Career

+Playing career

+Higginbotham played college football and college baseball at Texas A&M University.
+After graduating, he played in minor league baseball for several years.

+Coaching career

 Higginbotham was the first head coach of the Texas Tech Red Raiders men's basketball team, leading it to a 14–18 record from 1925 to 1927.
 Higginbotham coached the Red Raiders baseball team to a 10–17 record from 1928 to 1929.
-He was also the head coach of the Texas Tech Red Raiders football team in 1929, tallying a mark of 1–7–2.
+He was also the head coach of the Texas Tech Red Raiders football team in 1929, tallying a record of 1–7–2.
 He was the athletic director at Texas Tech from 1927 to 1929.
-Higginbotham played college football and college baseball at Texas A&M University.
-After graduating, he played in minor league baseball for several years.
-He was the older brother of Roswell G. Higginbotham, who also played at Texas A&M and became a college baseball coach.